PeterHickman/Raid/README.md

 And here we are

+PS.
+These is another similar, `Makefile` like, project called `run` which you could use instead that provides more explicit control of inputs etc. Go check out https://github.com/TekWizely/run

 ## Purpose

 Some of my everyday projects result in a ton of small scripts that are only related to the project but they fill up the directory and make it hard to find the real project files